 This is is just one example of dozens of well- intentioned immersive and experimental marketing initiatives that signi cantly back red and caused major damage to brands, with Cadbury, IBM, Smirno and Puma all having fallen victim to inappropriate experimental campaigns.

-The experimental and cutting-edge nature of these campaigns make them more likely to strike the wrong note with consumers, with a far higher level of scrutiny needed for these programmes.
+The experimental and cutting-edge nature of these campaigns make them more likely to strike the wrong note with consumers, with a far higher level of scrutiny needed for these programmes in order to successfully enhance user experience.
 In the past, these concerns may have given businesses pause, but as long as brands consider the potential implications of experimental marketing and plan accordingly, the risks are similar to traditional advertising options.

 The current uses of immersive marketing technologies may be intriguing to a wide consumer base, but the next stage of immersive marketing can be expected to go a step further.
 “As the production costs of using virtual and augmented reality technology in experiential marketing falls, we can expect to see both technologies used in ever more imaginative ways.
 We can also expect to see the fusion of immersive theatre and reality technology for brand activations where dwell time permits a truly immersive experience – sometimes lasting several hours,” says Bradbury.